Have you ever noticed that your phone sends clicks and pulses to you when pressing buttons? What you’re experiencing is haptic feedback.

 This type of haptic feedback normally works via a robotic lever or controller.
 The manipulator of the lever can feel the force the controller is experiencing.

-They can also adjust the level of force they receive the reduce physical fatigue.
+They can also adjust the level of force they receive to reduce physical fatigue.

-Force feedback is exceedingly helpful in the manufacturing process for its sensor capabilities as it ensures a machine is exerting the proper amount of force for a given task.
+Force feedback is exceedingly helpful in the manufacturing process for its sensor capabilities, as it ensures a machine is exerting the proper amount of force for a given task.
+It’s also used in fields like medicine to simulate tissue feedback in remote operations utilizing surgical robots and ease the transition for doctors.

 Surface Haptics